Minyan arrives in selected cinemas and on Peccadillo Pod from 7th January 2022 and on DVD and streaming from 7th February 2022.

 READ MORE: GREAT FREEDOM

 However, as David supports his grandfather, he also searches for inner peace as he attempts to navigate his religious beliefs and emerging sexual desires.
-Here David’s love of literature slowly opens up a world of gay cruising, which finally leads him to an East Village bar where he meets a bartender (Alex Hurt).
-Their casual meeting, the beginning of something far more steamy, as David finally explores the full range of his hidden desires while at the same time learning about the new horror that silently stalks the gay community.
+Here David’s love of literature slowly opens up a world of gay cruising, finally leading him to an East Village bar where he meets a bartender (Alex Hurt).
+Their casual meeting is the beginning of something far more steamy, as David finally explores the full range of his hidden desires while at the same time learning about the new horror that silently stalks the gay community.

-Meanwhile, back at the retirement village, David uses his grandfather’s apartment as a bolt-hole while dutifully turning up for prayers as agreed.
-But when he meets his grandfather’s elderly neighbours, Herschel (Christopher McCann) and Itzik (Mark Margolis), David finds himself speculating over whether Herschel and Itzik’s relationship is more than friends.
+Meanwhile, David uses his grandfather’s apartment at the retirement village as a bolt-hole while dutifully turning up for prayers as agreed.
+But when he meets his grandfather’s elderly neighbours, Herschel (Christopher McCann) and Itzik (Mark Margolis), David quietly speculates whether Herschel and Itzik’s relationship is more than friendship.
 Are they, in fact, just like him?

 Minyan offers us a journey embedded in the complexities of intersectionality.
-Here David swings wildly from religious study to drinking vodka on the New York streets as he searches for who he is and what he wants.
-The vibrant clarinet and strings of Krakauer and Tagg’s jazz-inspired score, reflecting the multiple identities he attempts to weave into one.
+Here David swings wildly from religious study to drinking vodka on the New York streets as he searches for who he wants to be – the vibrant clarinet and strings of Krakauer and Tagg’s jazz-inspired reflecting his confusion and multiple identities.

 MINYAN © Peccadillo Pictures (2021)